 The name ghost pepper simply comes from the chili’s official Indian name, the Bhut Jolokia.
 Bhut in Indian means “ghost”.
 There are many variations on this name: ghost chili, Bhoot Jolokia, Naga Bhut Jolokia, Red Naga chili and more.
 In fact, in India the name for this chili differs from region to region.
 But we can all agree that in English, ghost pepper fits just perfectly − it scares the pants off of your taste buds.

 It’s also used to add intense heat to Indian, Mexican, and Tex-Mex dishes.
-Even a popular fast food restaurant bought into the hype.
-In 2012, Red Robin released two burgers to its menu with ghost pepper sauces.
-But in real-world tasting, those sauces come nowhere near the true heat of the ghost pepper − they’re still tasty nonetheless!
+Even popular fast food restaurants have bought into the hype.
+Red Robin, for instance, released two burgers to its menu with ghost pepper sauces.
+But in real-world tasting, those sauces come nowhere near the true heat of the Bhut Jolokia − they’re still tasty nonetheless!